jaime7981/django_book_review/README.md

 # Django Book Review

 ## Run Project
-You can run the proyect installing the necesary dependencies or you can run a dockerized version of it bu just running
+You can run the project by installing the necesary dependencies and running it in your local machine or you can run a dockerized version of it by following the instructions below.

 ### Dockerized version